Biruke1/config-ad/README.md

 </p>
 <p>
 DNS Configuration
-</p>Login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers (ADUC) inside the “Computers” container on the root of the domain
+</p>Login to the Domain Controller (Remote Desktop) and verify Client shows up in Active Directory Users and Computers (ADUC) inside the “Computers” container on the root of the domain

 </p>